kwhitley/itty-durable/README.md

   // add upstream middleware, allowing Durable access off the request .all('*', withDurables())

-  // get get the durable itself... returns json response, so no need to wrap .get('/', ({ Counter }) => Counter.get('test').toJSON())
+  // get the durable itself... returns json response, so no need to wrap .get('/', ({ Counter }) => Counter.get('test').toJSON())

   // example route with multiple calls to DO